polterguy/hyper-core/README.md

 var name = 'John Doe';
 var email = 'john@doe.com';

-// Notice, assumes you have a name and email column, in your customer table, in your camphora database. xhr.send(body = 'name=' + encodeURIComponent (name) + '&email=' + encodeURIComponent (email);
+// Notice, assumes you have a name and email column, in your table table, in your database database. xhr.send(body = 'name=' + encodeURIComponent (name) + '&email=' + encodeURIComponent (email);
 ```